 RENEW: RENEW groups are small faith communities that meet weekly for fellowship and to discuss the upcoming Sunday’s Scriptures.

 Retreat Program: The Retreat Program provides faith formation and spiritual development for students at CUA.
 Retreats provide student-led talks and meaningful opportunities to encounter Christ through community, prayer, the sacraments, and silence.
-Retreats at CUA fall into three categories: Class Retreats, Preached Retreats, and Retreats for Faith-Based Student Groups.
+Retreats at CUA fall into three categories, Class, Mission and Preached Retreats.

 Esto Vir: Men striving together to live a life of prayer, brotherhood, chastity, self-sacrifice, and fortitude.

 Gratia Plena: A sisterhood of Catholic women that meets for fellowship, prayer and faith formation.

 Catholic Athletes for Christ: The first college chapter of a national organization that serves Catholic athletes and shares the Gospel through athletics.

 Vocational Discernment: The vocational discernment program at CUA guides students who are considering entering the seminary or religious life.